hantswilliams/HHA_507_2023/WK3/assignment3.md

 ### **Instructions**:

 #### **1. Univariate Analysis:**
-- Load a dataset of your choice in your Colab notebook (you can use one from previous assignments or find a new one).
+- Load a dataset of your choice in your Colab notebook .ipynb or in a python script .py (you can use one from previous assignments or find a new one).
-- Perform univariate analysis to understand the distribution of each variable.
+- Manually perform a univariate analysis to understand the distribution of each variable.
 This includes calculating measures of central tendency (mean, median, mode) and measures of spread (range, variance, standard deviation, IQR).
 - Visualize the distribution of select numerical variables using histograms.

 #### **2. Bivariate Analysis:**